nwb-extensions/ndx-nirs-record/README.md

 # ndx-nirs Extension for NWB

-This is an NWB extension for storing and sharing near-infrared spectroscopy (NIRS) data.
+This is an [NWB](https://www.nwb.org/) extension for storing and sharing near-infrared spectroscopy (NIRS) data.

+If you're new to NWB: "Neurodata Without Borders (NWB) is a data standard for neurophysiology, providing neuroscientists with a common standard to share, archive, use, and build common analysis tools for neurophysiology data." ([source](https://www.nwb.org/nwb-neurophysiology/))

+This extension defines the data specification for NIRS data in addition to providing a python API for reading and writing .nwb files containing data that follows this specification.
+The python package can be used with [pyNWB](https://github.com/NeurodataWithoutBorders/pynwb).

+This extension has been officially accepted into the [Neurodata Extensions Catalog](https://nwb-extensions.github.io/) and can be found there along with other accepted extensions.

 ## Introduction to NIRS

-NIRS uses near-infrared sources (from 780 nm to 2500 nm) to assess brain function by detecting changes in blood hemoglobin concentrations.
+NIRS uses near-infrared sources (from 780 nm to 2500 nm) to assess brain function by detecting changes in blood hemoglobin (Hb) concentrations.

-As neural activity changes, blood volume in the local area changes through the neurovascular coupling phenomenon.
+As neural activity changes, blood volume and the concentration of hemoglobin in the local area changes through the neurovascular coupling phenomenon.
 NIRS techniques requires optical sources with two or more wavelengths in the near-infrared spectrum.
-One must have a wavelength above and one below the isosbestic point of 810 nm - the point at which deoxy-Hb and oxy-Hb have identical absorption coefficients.
+One must have a wavelength above and one below the isosbestic point of 810 nm - the point at which deoxygenated hemoglobin (deoxy-Hb) and oxygenated hemoglobin (oxy-Hb) have identical absorption coefficients.
 Using the modified Beer-Lambert law (mBLL), NIRS techniques reveal  changes in hemoglobin concentration.
 NIRS monitors hemoglobin levels through these optical absorption coefficients as a proxy for localized brain activity.

 ## Purpose of the extension